NotAShelf/nvf/docs/manual/installation/custom-configuration.md

 # Standalone Installation {#ch-standalone-installation}

-It is possible to install neovim-flake without depending on NixOS or home-manager as the parent module system, using the `neovimConfiguration` function exposed by neovim-flake extended library.
+It is possible to install **nvf** without depending on NixOS or home-manager as the parent module system, using the `neovimConfiguration` function exposed by **nvf** extended library.
 It takes in the configuration as a module, and returns an attribute set as a result.

 ```nix